 Elizabeth A. Henneke is the third generation in her family to demonstrate a commitment to criminal justice issues; she follows in the footsteps of her grandfather and father, both of whom retired from the Texas Department of Criminal Justice, and her grandmother who was a Walker County Sheriff’s Deputy.
 Elizabeth graduated from Yale University where she earned a B.A. in History with a concentration on race relations in the American South.
 At Yale, Elizabeth worked for four years in the Jerome Frank Legal Services Organization, volunteered with the Southern Center for Human Rights, and taught biology to students in the Summer Bridge program in Atlanta.
 She then worked as a paralegal for Mayer Brown, where she helped prepare several death penalty appeals before attending law school at the University of Texas School of Law.
 During law school, Elizabeth worked with the Texas Defender Service, investigating and preparing federal habeas petitions for individuals on Texas’ death row.
 She then represented Guantanamo detainees as a clinical instructor for the University of Texas' National Security & Human Rights Clinic, where she received the 2007 Frederick Douglass Human Rights Award.
 After graduation, Elizabeth served as a law clerk for the South Africa Constitutional Court and for Judge Edward C. Prado on the U.S. Court of Appeals, Fifth Circuit.
 She joined Williams & Connolly in Washington, D.C, where she engaged in high-stakes litigation.
 Elizabeth was the inaugural Audrey Irmas Clinical Teaching Fellow at the University of Southern California Gould School of Law.
 There, Elizabeth supervised students in the Post-Conviction Justice Project, the Immigration Clinic, and the International Human Rights Clinic, successfully receiving legal status for over 35 individuals and obtaining new sentencing hearings for more than 10 individuals facing life without parole sentences for crimes they committed while juveniles.
 She also taught first-year criminal law and a seminar on the death penalty at USC Law.
 Most recently, Elizabeth served as a Policy Attorney for the Texas Criminal Justice Coalition with the Solutions for Youth Justice project.

-Elizabeth is on the Juvenile Council for the State Bar of Texas and is an Advisory Member of the Juvenile Justice Committee for the Texas Judicial Council.
-She serves on Federal Advisory Committee on Juvenile Justice, OJJDP Subcommittee on LGBTQ Issues and was on the drafting committee for the Juvenile Records Advisory Committee, which recently rewrote the juvenile records code for the State of Texas.
+Elizabeth is on the Juvenile Council for the State Bar of Texas, is an Advisory Member of the Juvenile Justice Committee for the Texas Judicial Council, and serves on the Collaborative Council of the Judicial Commission on Mental Health.
 Elizabeth is also on the Board of Directors for the Campaign for Youth Justice.
 In May 2017, Elizabeth received the Travis County Women Lawyers' Association Attorney Award for her work in the Public Interest.

 Director of Policy & Planning,